fastforwardlabs/exp/README.md

 Running those commands should open a locally running version of the page in your browser.
 Any edits you make will be automatically reloaded in your browser.

+To deploy your changes, commit them and push to master (deployment is automatic on push).

 Sometimes the live-reloading server doesn't work, if you're not seeing changes instantly reloaded in the browser, try stopping `npm run dev` and starting it again.